-Which And What Utilities Which And What Utilities
+Which And What Utilities

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 This is similar to the PathTool project.
 These are some simple command line diagnostic tools:

 1. which p.exe This searches the current path for the given executable file (fully qualified).
-It then displays all the occurences it finds, i.e. the fully qualified directories where it found that file, and sets the return code to the number of instances it finds.
+It then displays all the occurences it finds, i.e. the fully qualified directories where it found that file and sets the return code to the number of instances it finds.

 2. which X.Y.P.class does the same thing, but search the classpath, including any jars in the classpath for instances of X.Y.P.class.
 You can use simple wildcards such as *.P.class to look for the class in any package. *.*.class would get you a list of all classes available on the classpath.
-The search is case insensistive, but since Java is case sensitive, only case sensitive matches appear in the count.
+The search is case insensistive, but since Java is case-sensitive, only case-sensitive matches appear in the count.
 Case mismatches are highlighted.

 3. which getSize.method does the same thing, but search the classpath, including any jars in the classpath for instances of classes containing a getSize method.
 More elaborate versions would let you specify a more specific method signature.
 The utility should take a -cp option on the command line, defaulting to the SET classpath if there is none.